The Research Imperative

 The Research Policy Statement of the Medical Library Association

-In The Research Imperative (2007 pdf), the Medical Library Association (MLA) reaffirms its commitment to assure the vital presence and continued growth of both individuals and the profession of information research.
+In The Research Imperative (2007), MLA reaffirms its commitment to assure the vital presence and continued growth of both individuals and the profession of information research.

 The Research Imperative challenges MLA to advance a culture where “analysis and application of a health information research knowledgebase” is commonplace—where health information practitioners, just like their health care practitioner colleagues, use the best available evidence when making a decision.